narwhalacademy/zebra-crossing/README.md

 - **Be mindful of what stickers you put on your devices.** A border agent could mistake them for something suspicious.
 - **Decide beforehand what you will do if you are asked to unlock your devices.** Searches sometimes happen as a routine part of border crossing.
 - **Notify your people about your flight number and arrival time.** Regularly check in with one of them at points in your journey.
 Have them contact a lawyer/relevant organization if you do not show up.
+- **If the process becomes uncomfortable, consider going back home for now.**  Sometimes you get unlucky and going through with it is not worth the stress.
+Tell them you are withdrawing your application and want to go home.

 #### For extreme situations